jmbeach/autohotkey-scripts/README.md

 The index files just import all the other scripts that I want to use on a regular basis.
 That way, I only see two AutoHotkey symbols in my system tray and not a bunch.

+I associate `.ahk` files with Autohotkey version 1 and I associate the extension `.ah2` with Autohotkey version 2 in Windows.
+Then I create shortcuts to the index files and place them in my user startup folder so that they are available at startup.

 ---

 ## [Layout Manager](./src/layout-manager.ahk) / [Layout Manager V2](./src/layout-manager.ah2)